 How long does a balance transfer usually take?

 Balance transfers are not instantaneous.
-If you transfer a balance onto a new credit card, expect it to take several days for the balance transfer process to complete.
+If you transfer a balance to a new balance transfer credit card, expect it to take several days for the balance transfer process to complete.
 There are no hard-and-fast rules stating how long credit card companies have to complete a balance transfer.
-Also, keep in mind balance transfer processing periods vary by lender and bank.
+Also, keep in mind that balance transfer processing periods vary by lender and bank.

 Let’s look at how long the transfer process can take with a few major credit card issuers:

 |Credit card issuer||Time frame to transfer a balance|